-Ms Rachel Hewitt (Treasurer), Chief Operating Officer at Care International
+Rachel Hewitt (Treasurer), Chief Financial Officer at ClientEarth

 As Head of Global Initiatives and Movement Building, Claire is responsible for overseeing The Freedom Fund's legal, supply chains, and movement building programs.
 Prior to joining the Freedom Fund, Claire was the Legal Director and co-founder of FLEX.
 Claire has also worked as an expert consultant on projects for international organisations - including the ILO, UNODC, and OSCE - and provided training and capacity building assistance to criminal justice practitioners as part of AusAID's Asia Regional Trafficking in Persons Project.
 A lawyer and former prosecutor, Claire holds a Bachelor’s Degree in Law (Honours) from the University of Adelaide, and a Masters in Human Rights Law from the London School of Economics.

-Ms Vash Arora, Chartered MCIPD, HR Manager at Bolt Burdon Kemp
+Vash Arora, Chartered MCIPD, HR Manager at Dechert LLP

-Vash Arora is the Head of HR at Bolt Burdon Kemp.
-In her current role her remit spans talent attraction, performance management, diversity and inclusion, employee experience, wellbeing, engagement, learning and development, and pay and benefits.
-Vash is a Chartered Member of CIPD and her experience as a senior HR manager spans legal and not for profit sectors having previously worked for Leigh Day, Merlin, ThreeCs and WarChild.
+Vash Arora is HR manager at Dechert LLP.
+She is a Chartered Member of CIPD and her experience as a senior HR manager spans legal and not for profit sectors having previously worked for Bolt Burdon Kemp, Leigh Day, Merlin, ThreeCs and WarChild.
+She has significant experience in talent attraction, performance management, diversity and inclusion, employee experience, wellbeing, engagement, learning and development, and pay and benefits.
 Vash has a MBA with a specialisation in HR and began her career in India, where she worked as Senior HR Manager with Edelweiss, a full services investment bank, before moving to the UK in 2007.

 Adam is a lawyer who previously worked for NGOs defending victims of human rights violations in Europe, particularly migrants and ethnic minorities.
 Before joining ClientEarth, he had a wide-ranging practice at the European Roma Rights Centre, including litigation spanning eighteen countries, with cases before national courts, the European Court of Human Rights, UN treaty bodies, and the European Committee of Social Rights.
 Adam is a member of the board of several NGOs, has published numerous academic articles and blogs, and has trained lawyers, judges, and NGOs.
 He holds an LLM from King’s College (University of London), a JD from Columbia Law School, a diplôme d’études approfondies from the University of Paris-IV (La Sorbonne), and an undergraduate degree from Harvard University.
 He speaks English, French, Spanish, and Hungarian.

-Peter is the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, and is responsible for the development and delivery of the retail industry's sustainable and ethical trade policies, including the Better Retail Better World campaign.
-As well as a Trustee of FLEX, he co-chairs the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.
-Prior to joining the BRC Peter worked on environmental issues for the representative body of the food industry, FDF.
+Peter is Director of Consumer Rights, Innovation & Impact at Consumers International.
+Prior to joining Consumers International, he was the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, and is responsible for the development and delivery of the retail industry's sustainable and ethical trade policies, including the Better Retail Better World campaign.
+He has also worked on environmental issues for the representative body of the food industry, FDF, and co-chaired the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.